Pippet family of Solihull: Gabriel Pippet

 Born 1880, Gabriel Joseph Pippet became a renowned designer of mosaic and opus sectile.
 His finest work can be seen at the Church of the Sacred Heart, Droitwich.
 He also designed a set of Stations of the Cross for Corpus Christi Church, Baltimore, USA between 1896 and 1914.
 He taught art at Achimoto College, Gold Coast (now Ghana).
+Two 'lost' murals were restored in 2024 at the Oxford Oratory Church of St Aloysius Gonzaga by Cliveden Conservation.